 Living life to the fullest can be difficult when your body aches, but our experienced team can help.
-We offer chiropractic services, sciatica pain relief, migraine relief services, herniated disc treatment and many other treatment options and procedures at all of our locations.
+We offer chiropractic services for a myriad of spinal and extremity joint disorders.
+These may range from headaches, neck pain, lower back pain, sciatica, herniated discs and spinal stenosis.
+We offer all these treatment options and procedures at all of our locations.

 During your initial consultation, we will meet to get a better understanding of your pain and develop a customized chiropractic treatment plan that is right for you.
 This may involve X-rays, CT scans and other diagnostic tests.
 We will work together — with you and your existing providers — to develop an effective treatment plan.

 Spinal manipulation is one of the most common chiropractic techniques used today, but it has a rich history that dates back thousands of years.
 This technique occurs when a trained chiropractor applies a controlled, sudden force to a joint with their hands or an instrument.
 Chiropractors do this while a patient’s body is in a specific position, as this helps maximize benefits and reduce the risk of injury.

 Greek writings from 1500 B.C. mention spinal manipulation and describe how maneuvering the lower extremities eases low back pain.
 Hippocrates, the Greek physician for whom the Hippocratic Oath is named, published texts about the importance of chiropractic care.
 “Get knowledge of the spine, for this is the requisite for many diseases,” Hippocrates states in one of his medical writings.

 In the United States, spinal manipulation first grew popular in the 19th century.
 In 1895, Daniel David Palmer founded the chiropractic profession in Davenport, Iowa.
 Palmer was a respected medical expert and had significant knowledge of global developments involving anatomy and physiology.
 In 1897, Palmer opened the Palmer School of Chiropractic.